mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 20.03.2023
+* Fixed a bug in creating a random matrix in the TThreadedMatrix.
+* Removed unnecessary unit references.
+* updated codetyphon packages.

 Date 17.03.2023
 * Switched to inc files
 * Automatic versioning of the mrMath package - added Libsuffix